jgojiz/python_fastapi/README.md

 then run this command to create the container and run any init files
 > docker run -d -p 5432:5432 --name my_postgres_container my_postgres_image

+if container already exists but not running, execute
+> docker start container_name_or_id

 go into the container using
 > docker exec -it container_name_or_id bash